adslaton/spark/README.md

-An application to work with a spark
+An application to control a spark